nishantsbi/RiseInPrice/README.md

 # RiseInPrice

+* Realtime mapping of Geolocation's in San Francisco for Uber Price Surge and Historical Analysis of surge behavior.

-Data Engineering Project for Galvanize MS in Data Science Program.
+* Data Engineering Project for Galvanize MS in Data Science Program.

 ![Surge Image](/uberUI/app/images/ubersurge.png)